What is Totus Tuus?

 FROM WICHITA, KANSAS TO PORTLAND, MAINE!

 At the request of Fr.
-Seamus Griesbach, the Director of Vocations, in May of 2017, Bishop Deeley approved the introduction of the Totus Tuus program to the Diocese of Portland under the direction of the Office of Vocations.
+Seamus Griesbach, then director of vocations, in May 2017, Bishop Deeley approved the introduction of the Totus Tuus program to the Diocese of Portland under the direction of the Office of Vocations.

 After a successful first summer in 2018, Totus Tuus is excited to be expanding to two teaching teams and 12 parishes in the summer of 2019!

 DIOCESE OF PORTLAND LEADERSHIP STRUCTURE

 At the direction of Bishop Deeley, the director of the Office of Vocations and Seminarians oversees Totus Tuus in the Diocese of Portland.
 This responsibility includes the oversight of all program budgeting, funding, communication, organization, and staffing in the Diocese of Portland.

 In collaboration with the Director of Vocations, the program director chairs a Totus Tuus Leadership Committee composed of between three and five members.
 The team meets regularly throughout the year to aid in program scheduling, communications, teaching team interviews, and other aspects of program operations.